How to Create & Decorate Your Perfect Meditation Spot at Home

 Creating a Zen-inspired meditation garden in your backyard will make your outdoor meditation a unique experience that you can share with your family members or invite guests to join you on your mindfulness journey.
 That way you can spend your time outdoors, enjoying fresh air and sunshine or spend time with your family and feel the positive energy flowing throughout space.

 Make sure that your outdoor area is clutter-free and clean before creating your serenity sanctuary.
-Put away all the equipment and garden tools in the shed, don't leave bikes in the garden area, and use retractable hose reels for your garden to avoid the mess.
+Put away all the equipment and garden tools in the shed, don't leave bikes in the garden area.
 Keep everything tidy and neat.

 These are all simple things you can do to create a perfect meditation spot for yourself.
 It doesn't have to be too complicated because the point is to create a space that portrays your character and where you feel comfortable - your own unique sanctuary.